judofyr/temple/README.md

 compiler in another language?
 Sexps are easily serialized and if you don't mind working across processes, it's not a problem at all.

+All abstractions used by Temple are documented in {file:EXPRESSIONS.md EXPRESSIONS}.

 Compilers
 ---------